-Staff finds the deviation to the minimum street-facing upper floor setback requirement for Building 7 is consistent with the intent of the PPSP.
+The deviation to the minimum street-facing upper floor setback requirement for Building 7 is consistent with the intent of the PPSP.
 There are horizontal building offsets that deconstruct the massing of the building as viewed from the street, and the height above the 60-foot threshold is minimal.

-Staff finds the deviation to the minimum street-facing upper floor setback requirement for Parking Structure C is consistent with the intent of the PPSP.
+The deviation to the minimum street-facing upper floor setback requirement for Parking Structure C is consistent with the intent of the PPSP.
 The parking structure is located where only other portions of the project area are affected and its street-facing visual mass is minimal.